-Now at the Philip and Mary Kathryn Trutter Museum...
+The Philip and Mary Kathryn Trutter Museum will re-open March 13

-Upon Mr. Trutter’s death in 2000, much of their extensive collection was bequeathed to Lincoln Land Community College with a generous stipend to establish a museum on the college’s Springfield campus.
-We proudly administer the Trutter Museum as a unique and treasured legacy left to benefit all students, faculty, staff, and the entire community.
+Upon Phil’s passing in 2000, the family bequeathed much of the collection to Lincoln Land Community College along with a generous stipend to establish the museum on the college’s Springfield campus.
+The Trutter Museum opened in 2004 and is administered by the LLCC Foundation as a unique and treasured legacy left to benefit students, faculty and the community.